123andy/redcap-docker-compose/documentation/README.md

        source code will go.
 You might want this in your Documents or Desktop folder for easy access.
 The default will be inside the `VOLUMES/www` folder.
      * You will want to understand where the log files will be located.
 Default is `VOLUMES/logs`
+     * If you are on a MAC, you should set the `APACHE_RUN_USER_ID` setting to your current mac users' UID.
+This can be found by opening your terminal and typing `id`.
+Typically it is 501 for the first user on a mac.
 1. Lastly, you will start-up the containers.
 This can be done from the terminal/command line by navigating to the folder containing the `docker-compose.yml` file and running a docker-compose up command.